Visa policy of Argentina: Electronic Travel Authorization

-Nationals of most countries and territories that are not visa exempt may apply for an Electronic Travel Authorization (or AVE) when travelling for tourism purposes.
+Citizens of most countries and territories that are not visa-exempt may apply for an Electronic Travel Authorization (or AVE) when travelling for tourism purposes.

+These countries must pay a fee of $400 to obtain the eVisa online.

+For this, they exclusively need to be holders of a valid category B2/ J / B1 / O / P (P1-P2-P3) / E / H-1B visa issued by the US.

-Regarding foreigners originating from jurisdictions that are exempt from visas for entry to the USA, holders of valid and current ordinary, diplomatic, official or service passports, may process their AVE provided they demonstrate and are verifiable at least 1 entry to the aforementioned country, in the 2 years prior to the application or who have a valid permit issued by the Electronic System for Travel Authorization (ESTA) or B2 visas /J/B1/O/P (P1-P2-P3)/E/H-1B issued by the USA.
+Regarding foreigners originating from countries that are visa-exempt for entry to the US, holders of valid and current ordinary, diplomatic, official or service passports, may process their AVE provided they demonstrate and are verifiable at least 1 entry to the aforementioned country, in the 2 years prior to the application or who have a valid permit issued by the Electronic System for Travel Authorization (ESTA) or B2 visas /J/B1/O/P (P1-P2-P3)/E/H-1B issued by the United States.

 When approved, they are issued a printed confirmation of their eTA which they use to travel for 90 days without having to obtain a traditional visa.

-This is not applicable to nationals of the following countries and territories:
+This is not applicable to citizens of the following countries and territories:

-As of November 2019, citizens of countries that do not require a visa for Schengen Area or the United States but who require a visa for Argentina may also apply for AVE if they had travelled to one of those two zones at least once in the past two years or if they hold and electronic authorization to travel issued by their authorities.
+As of November 2019, citizens of countries that do not require a visa for the United States but who require a visa for Argentina may also apply for AVE if they had travelled to one of those two zones at least once in the past two years or if they hold and electronic authorization to travel issued by their authorities.
+Schengen visa holders were previously eligible to apply for an ETA; however, pursuant to Provision 538/2020 dated 27 January 2020, this eligibility has been temporarily suspended, and the suspension remains in effect as of June 2025.

+Transit

+Foreign nationals entering Argentina as "transitory residents" may be admitted under the subcategories outlined in Article 24 of Law No. 25.871.
+The provisions for each subcategory are as follows:

+Passengers in Transit

+This subcategory applies to individuals entering Argentina with the sole purpose of traveling through the country en route to another state.
+These are the requirements: